Philosophy of science

 |Dr Mark Sprevak||Intersection of philosophy of mind and philosophy of cognitive science, computational theories of mind, fictionalism in science.|

-Other staff and post-docs with interests in this area include:
+Other faculty and post-docs with interests in this area include:

 |Professor Pauline Phemister||History and philosophy of life sciences, especially the 18th century.|